prikhi/hledger-stockquotes/README.md

 `LEDGER_FILE` environmental variable.
 If `LEDGER_FILE` is undefined, a fallback of `~/.hledger.journal` will be used.

+You can omit the `-a` flag by setting the `ALPHAVANTAGE_KEY` environmental variable.

 The output file defaults to `prices.journal`.
 You can customize this with the `-o` flag.
 Note that the contents of the output file will be overwritten if the file already exists.